DaojunZhu/Visual-Inerital-EKF-SLAM/README.md

 An implementation of visual-inertial EKF SLAM, more specific, the known correspondence EKF SLAM.
 The visual features are markers.It uses IMU measurements to predict system states and visual markers measurements to update system states.
+The system simultaneously estimates the 15-dims imu states and 6-dims marker states

 ### click the image to watch the demo video